skesamsetty/Deep-Learning-Challenge/README.md

 While training the model, in the second attempt, the accuracy crossed 74% but the testing prediction accuracy remained lower.
 Accuracy plots can be viewed in the Images section of this repository.

+Provided the time, I would like to recommend and use the dimensionality techniques like Principal component analysis, t-SNE and perform the analysis to see improvements in the accuracy.

 1. Initially the neural network was designed with following hyperparameters:

         Number of Input Dimensions: 43